 Never licensed in any state, minimum age 18, requirements:

 You must provide a vehicle for the driving test.
 The vehicle must have a valid tag, proof of insurance, and pass a vehicle inspection.
 During the driving test, the examiner will observe your ability to control the vehicle and how well you obey traffic laws.
 In Hillsborough County, road tests for a Class E driver license is offered at the East Tampa office, Brandon office and the Plant City office.
-A reservation will be required to visit our office for this service.
 For a list of other offices throughout Florida that offer road tests, click here.

 - Complete Traffic Law and Substance Abuse Education Course – This course is NOT offered in our offices and must be done with a third party.
 If you were previously licensed in another country this may be waived.